uroni/fuseuring/readme.md

 Using io_uring reduces the number of system calls the fuse program makes which should speed it up.

 Fuse is sometimes used to export a single file to be used as volume, as well.
 E.g. vdfuse, [s3backer](https://github.com/archiecobbs/s3backer), [UrBackup](https://www.urbackup.org/) (vhd/vhdz mounting).
-Recent improvements in loop (direct-io), fuse and Linux memory management (`PR_SET_IO_FLUSHER`) have made this really performant.
+Recent improvements in loop (async direct-io), fuse and Linux memory management (`PR_SET_IO_FLUSHER`) have made this really performant.

 ### Performance